Signs and symptoms of depression

-Common symptoms of depression are feelings of sadness and hopelessness or an inability to derive pleasure from even things that used to bring you pleasure.
+Common symptoms of depression are feelings of sadness and hopelessness and/or an inability to derive pleasure from even things that used to bring you pleasure.
 You may also feel empty or discouraged.
 The symptoms of depression are often subtle at first.
-It's often hard to recognize that your different symptoms may be connected and that you might be suffering from depression.
+Symptoms of depression can be varied.
+And many people who have depression don’t even realize they are suffering from depression.
 A list of common depression symptoms is presented below:

 When you are depressed, the things that normally would give you joy and pleasure no longer do so.
 If you feel that you no longer enjoy your hobby, sport, hanging out with your friends and family or have a decreased sex drive – and even try to avoid these situations as much as possible – it is very likely that you are depressed.

 Depression affects people in different ways, when it comes to appetite and weight.
 Some people comfort themselves with food and others can't even bear the thought of food.
 An important factor when it comes to linking weight changes and depression, is whether or not the change has been intentional.
 If you did not intend to lose (or gain) weight that is a strong sign something is very wrong with your mind and body.

 When you are depressed, it is very common that you constantly feel tired.
 It can even be described as walking around all day feeling like a zombie, with your mind and body feeling physically drained.
 Being tired all the time, of course, hinders your daily activities.
 Instead of doing your hobbies and sports, you just want to curl up on your couch and pull your blanket over your head.
 Small day-to-day tasks like cooking food, getting dressed and going out for a walk with the dog, seem to require a lot of effort and you do anything to avoid these tasks.